 Roast the sweet potatoes:

 - Preheat the oven to 425 degrees F.

 - Place the diced sweet potato into a mixing bowl, pour in one tablespoon of olive oil, one tablespoon of garlic powder, one tablespoon chili powder and some salt and pepper and toss well.

 - Spray a baking sheet with cooking spray, pour the seasoned sweet potatoes onto the baking sheet in a single layer and bake in the oven for 25 minutes.
 Remove and set aside.

 Prep the black beans:

-- Heat up a cast iron pan on the stove with 1 tablespoon olive oil.
+- Heat a cast-iron pan on the stove with one tablespoon olive oil.
 Add in the onions and peppers, sprinkle with salt and pepper.
 Cook for 2-3 minutes.

-- Add in 1 tablespoon of the minced garlic and toss.
-Cook for 1 minute.
+- Add in one tablespoon of the minced garlic and toss — Cook for 1 minute.

 Sauté the kale:

 - In the same pan you used to cook the black beans, heat one tablespoon of olive oil.
 Add in one tablespoon of the garlic and cook for one minute.